lukasschwab/vertex-cover/README.md

 + Strategy
     + Vazirani
     + Clever
     + Lavrov: like Clever, but picks the edge with highest incident degree and takes *both* vertices.
-Outperforms clever on tricky graphs with high k.
+Outperforms clever on tricky graphs with high $k$.
-    + Exhaustive: basically useless, even for moderate n.
-2^n grows fast.
+    + Exhaustive: basically useless, even for moderate $n$. $2^n$ grows fast.

 ## Project structure